-CIS, LMU München Winter Semester 2015-2016
+CIS, LMU München Winter Semester 2018-2019

-Dr. Alexander Fraser, CIS
+Prof. Dr. Alexander Fraser, CIS

-Administravia - I
+Administravia I

-- Please do not contact the Prüfungsamt for course registration issues, contact the docent (i.e., me)! - Please check LSF to make sure you are registered - Note that CIS students need to be registered for BOTH the Vorlesung and the Seminar (two registrations!) - Later you will have to register yourself in LSF for the Klausur (and to get a grade in the Seminar) - Two registrations if you need both grades
+- Please check LSF to make sure you are registered - Note that CIS students need to be registered for BOTH the Vorlesung and the Seminar (two registrations!) - Later in the semester you will have to register yourself in LSF for the Klausur (and to get a grade in the Seminar) - Two "Klausur" registrations if you need both grades (most CISIers)

-Administravia - II
+Administravia II